pearsonlab/pupil/README.md

 tetio_CONNECT.m is the SDK compatible version of CONNECT.m.

+tetio_ParticipantTester.m is the SDK-based version of ParticipantTester.m.
+It calls tetio scripts to execute the different tasks (calibrate, testerlighttest, testerdarktest, reversallearning, oddball).
+Prior to tetio_swirlCalibrate it calls TrackStatus, an SDK script that allows the participant to position his or her eyes in front of the eye tracker.

 tetio_check_status.m is SDK compatible script that (1) checks whether the tracker and computer clocks are synched and (2) the connection with Tobii.

+tetio_pst.m is the SDK-based version of pst.m, the pupillary sleep test.

+tetio_reversallearning.m is the SDK-based version of reversallearning.m, which creates the trial vector for tetio_reversallearningfcn.m.

+tetio_reversallearningfcn.m is the SDK-based version of reversallearningfcn.m.

 tetio_swirl.m is the SDK compatible version of swirl.m.